SouthFACT/landsatfact-sql/functions.md

   RETURNS integer AS
 ```
 **requires**
-* geojson::text geojson for the aoi alert
+* geojson text geojson for the aoi alert
-* aoi_name::character varying (200) the name of the aoi alert
+* aoi_name character varying (200) the name of the aoi alert
-* node_id::character varying (30) the drupal node id of the aoi alert
+* node_id character varying (30) the drupal node id of the aoi alert
-* aoi_public::boolean boolean indicating if the aoi alert is public
+* aoi_public boolean boolean indicating if the aoi alert is public

 **returns**
 * New aoi_id